crowdfavorite/wp-social/README.md

 3. Visit the settings page under `Settings > Social` to add Twitter and Facebook accounts for all authors on your site
 4. Visit your profile page under `Users > Profile` to add Twitter and Facebook accounts that only you can broadcast to
 5. Make sure your plugin or uploads directory writable to allow the cron jobs to fetch new comments from Twitter and Facebook
-6. (Optional) Register for and add your [Twitter @anywhere API key](http://dev.twitter.com/anywhere) to the settings page to enable Twitter hovercards

 ## Frequently Asked Questions